bastiengrignon/turborepo-starter/README.md

 # Turborepo Starter kit
-A ready to use template for a Turborepo monorepo.
+A ready-to-use template for a Turborepo monorepo.

 # Apps
 - `web`: a React app